Innovation for Change

 In 2017, the LAC Hub hosted an Innovation Lab in Buenos Aires and an event at the 2017 International Civil Society Week.
 During both events, innovative topics like the sharing economy, bitcoin and blockchain were the center of discussion as activists and entrepreneurs dove into the details of how to use modern innovations to strengthen civil society in the region.

-The MENA hub works to foster coordination, collaboration and sharing across civil society, focusing on building tools to share expertise, knowledge and resources in the region.
+The MENA hub worked to foster coordination, collaboration and sharing across civil society, focusing on building tools to share expertise, knowledge and resources in the region.
 MENA hub members are developing and piloting a partnership model between civil society organizations and social entrepreneurs focusing on sustainability, and they will also be working with technologists to develop an open source accountability software.
-This year, Hub members plan to integrate the sharing economy platform developed by I4C LAC, Comunidas.org, into the MENA Hub network, making the tool available to its members in Arabic by mid-2018.